C-Abdulio/GA-WDI-Project1/GA-WDI-project1/README.md

 # GA-WID-Project1

+## EDIT - 10/28/2018 - The project has been unable to meet Minimal Viable Product.
+Idea cannot be executed without the need for external JS libraries like Canvas and extensive knowledge of coordinates based collision.
+Only option to pursue with needed tools would be outside of GA WDI course.
+So until then, the project will be suspended indefinitely while I work on other projects.

 ## EDIT - 10/23/2018 - The project has been chosen and this readme file shall reflect that choice.

 # 2) RevRacers: Space Course
 **_A "FlappyBird" style arcade runner game_**